ericpriceco/ericpriceco.github.io/content/posts/2023-12-14-argo-rollouts.md

 ## Module

 Initialize the module where needed.
 Here we're installing Argo Rollouts to your K8s cluster through Helm and providing a values file through the templatefile function so we can have variable subsitution.
-In this demo, I'm using a public LB; it's important to stick it behind an internal LB with access by VPN.
+In this demo, I'm using a public LB; however, it's important to stick it behind an internal LB with access by VPN.

 ```terraform
 module "argo_rollouts" {